viamrobotics/docs/docs/components/servo.md

 A 1.5ms signal will hold the servo in the middle or “neutral” position, 1ms will move it to 90 degrees from there in one direction, and 2ms will move it 90 degrees from neutral in the opposite direction.

 ## Wiring

+The signal wire of the servo must be wired to a GPIO pin on the board.
+The other two wires are for power.

 Here's an example of how a servo might be wired to a Raspberry Pi:

 ![servo-wiring](../img/servo/servo-wiring.png)